Robot Dreams (film): Plot

-A friendly monkey sneaks onto the beach and finds a buried Robot with his metal detector.
-The monkey takes Robot to a junkyard to sell him.
-The alligator owner and his son promptly chuck Robot into a junk pile, breaking Robot into pieces and causing him to shut off.
+A monkey beachcomber sneaks onto the beach and finds a buried Robot with his metal detector.
+The monkey takes Robot to a junkyard to sell it.
+The alligator owner and his son promptly chuck Robot into a junk pile, breaking Robot into pieces and causing it to shut off.
 When 1 June finally arrives, Dog returns to the beach but is only able to find Robot's discarded leg.
-In his search, he is kicked out for making many large holes in the sand.
+In his search, he is kicked off the beach for digging many large holes in the sand.
 He spends the night at home lying in bed with Robot's leg.

-Later, a raccoon named Rascal visits the junkyard and discovers Robot's head and remaining limbs.
-He buys the parts and takes them home, rebuilding Robot with a boombox as the new body.
+A raccoon named Rascal visits the junkyard and discovers Robot's head and remaining limbs.
+He buys the parts and takes them home, rebuilding Robot with a boombox as its new body.
 Meanwhile, Dog buys a new robot friend named Tin.
-Over the summer, Robot and Rascal form a close friendship as do Dog and Tin.
-Dog goes to the beach with Tin and, learning from his past mistakes, coats Tin with oil spray and keeps him out of the water.
+Over the summer, Robot and Rascal form a close friendship, as do Dog and Tin.
+Dog goes to the beach with Tin and, learning from his past mistakes, coats Tin with oil spray and keeps it out of the water.

 As Robot and Rascal have a rooftop lunch, Robot looks out and sees Dog and Tin walking down the sidewalk.
-Robot races down the street and manages to reunite with Dog, but Rascal suddenly appears, revealing that this reunion was yet another fantasy of Robot's.
-In reality, Robot decides not to chase after Dog, instead using his boombox body to play the song "September".
-Dog hears the song and the pair (unbeknownst to Dog) dance together to it for the final time.
-Dog spots Robot in the corner of his eye, but Robot hides, contemplating whether to reveal himself.
-As Robot realizes that both he and Dog have found new meaningful relationships following their separation, he chooses against revealing himself to allow Dog to continue on with Tin.
+Robot races down the street and manages to reunite with Dog before an approving Rascal appears, but this reunion turns out to be yet another fantasy of Robot's.
+In reality, Robot decides not to chase after Dog, instead using its boombox body to play "September".
+Dog hears the song and the pair (unbeknownst to Dog) dance together to it one final time.
+Dog spots Robot out of the corner of his eye, but Robot hides, unsure of whether to reveal itself.
+As Robot accepts that both them and Dog have found new meaningful relationships following their separation, it chooses to stay hidden to allow Dog to continue on with Tin.
 Tin notices Dog's sadness and promptly cheers him up as the two dance down the street side by side.
-Robot then happily returns to Rascal's lunch and the two proceed to dance together on the roof.
+Robot then happily returns to Rascal, and the two proceed to dance together on the roof.